 The TOEFL tests test-takers ability to understand English spoken with an American accent.
 Another difference between IELTS and TOEFL is that the latter is computer-based, which can create screen-fatigue as you concentrate, listen, think, and type for hours on end.

 2. The PTE Academic Test

-The PTE Academic aims to reflect English as test takers will encounter it in real-life grad-school scenarios, like lectures and seminars.
+The PTE Academic aims to reflect English as test-takers will encounter it in real-life grad-school scenarios, like lectures and seminars.
 Some test components include re-telling a lecture, writing from dictation, and listening with background noise.

 1. UN Language Competitive Examinations

 To work for the UN as a language professional, – that means as an interpreter, editor, proofreader, translator, or verbatim reporter – applicants must undergo a language examination process that is notoriously difficult.
 English is just one of the official languages of the UN which the LCE tests for.
-The others are Russian, Chinese, Arabic, French and Spanish.
+The others are Russian, Chinese, Arabic, French, and Spanish.

 Besides a required university degree, most applicants taking the LCE for interpretation also have higher-level degrees and accreditation in interpretation.

 Candidates are asked to interpret speeches of increasing difficulty, in terms of complexity and speed of delivery, from each of their source languages.
 The speeches are approximately 5 to 10 minutes each.
-According the UN, examinees must demonstrate:
+According to the UN, examinees must demonstrate: